How to ace an interview in 3 steps

 What does success look like in this position?

 What are the expectations for me at 30, 60, and 90 days into the role?

 What are the opportunities for continued learning and development in this position?

 What is the single largest problem facing your staff and would I be in a position to help you solve this problem?

 What have you most enjoyed about working here?

 Can you tell me about the team I'd be working with?

 The main thing to remember is that these should be questions to which you genuinely want to know the answers.
 When you're finished asking questions, you can then say something along the lines of, "I think those are all the questions I have right now.
 What are the next steps in this process?"
 This will give you an idea of what to expect next and might even get you information regarding when you'll expect to hear something back.

-Following these top 3 recommendations to prepare for an interview will ensure that you feel confident and will help you stand out from a crowd of job applicants in a positive way.
+Following these three recommendations to prepare for an interview will ensure that you feel confident and will help you stand out from a crowd of job applicants in a positive way.